duftunddu/duftunddu/README.md

 ## B2B 👔

-Designed an API to be used by fragrance webstores to show personalized fragrance reviews directly on the product page.
+Designed APIs to be used by fragrance webstores to show personalized fragrance reviews directly on the product page.

 <br/><br/>